Pietro Braga – In Dancesport the Starting Point is the Music | The Teacher’s Corner

 I started dancing when I was almost 15 years old and from the very first moment, I had the ambition to learn everything that could improve my dancing skills.

-I was a music man.
-I loved rhythm and my mind moved along with it.
+I was a music man and loved rhythm.
+My mind moved along with it.
 I played music and I continued to dance and do music at the same time.
 The two of them were always connected, like sisters with two different fathers.
 And it never went through my mind the idea that I could give up on either of them.
 So I kept up with my music career doing the conservatory and in the meantime, I still managed to compete.

 I’ve had a pretty long career and I’ve tried a lot of things in my life.